Shelley Silas

-Shelley Silas is a British playwright of Sephardi Jewish heritage.
+Shelley Silas is a British playwright of Sephardi Jewish heritage, born in Kolkata.
 She grew up in Golders Green, North London.
-She is married to Stella Duffy, writer, campaigner, co-director of Fun Palaces.
+She is married to Dr Stella Duffy (OBE), psychotherapist, writer, campaigner.
+Shelley has an M.A. in Existential Coaching and is currently training in Gestalt Counselling.
+She facilitates workshops for the Royal Literary Fund, alongside her own writing and client work.

 Career

 In 2002, she won a Pearson award and was writer-in-residence at London's Bush Theatre.
 Her stage plays are published by Oberon.